edwardcdy/edward-SH18W/dataanalysis/README.md

 ## Data Analysis Challenge

+GitHub is awesome and allows you to view ipynb , so you can click on either of the .ipynb and view my results in your browser!

 ### Dependencies & Install
 I ran the included .ipynb in a jupyter notebook.
 You will need python 2 and jupyter to run it, along with the following python packages: pandas, numpy, and matplotlib.